English

 She has many publications in Italian and English: her book, La storia velata: le donne dell’islam nell’immaginario italiano, (Edizioni del Lavoro, Roma) a history of the image of Muslim women in Italian culture from the Middle Ages has been awarded with the International Prize Feudo di Maida 2006.
 Hert book Figlie di Shahrazàd, scrittrici iraniane dal 19 secolo a oggi, Bruno Mondadori, Milano, 2009) is a history of Iranian women writers from mid 19th century to nowadays.

 She is one the founders of the Italian journal Afriche&Orienti.
 She regularly lectures in various Italian institutions on issues of multiculturalism.
 She has lectured at the University of Bologna, Pisa, Geneva, New York.
-She is currently teaching Islamic studies at the University IULM, Milano and Arabic Culture at the University of Milano.
-She is visiting lecturer at the European MA M.I.M.
-Ca’ Foscari University where she teaches Gender and Islamic thought.
+She is currently teaching the course Culture ad mediation at Ca Foscari University/Venice

 Read some articles in English in the section: Articoli.